WWE Intercontinental Championship: History

 WWF North American Heavyweight Champion Pat Patterson became the inaugural champion on September 1, 1979.
 It was said he had unified his title with the South American Heavyweight Championship, in a tournament in Rio de Janeiro, although both the tournament and South American Championship were entirely fictional.

-On April 1, 1990, at WrestleMania VI, Intercontinental Champion the Ultimate Warrior defeated WWF Champion Hulk Hogan to win the world title; so the Intercontinental Championship was vacated for the first time soon after.
+On April 1, 1990, at WrestleMania VI, Intercontinental Champion Ultimate Warrior defeated WWF Champion Hulk Hogan to win the world title; so the Intercontinental Championship was vacated for the first time soon after.
 Mr. Perfect then won a tournament to crown a new Intercontinental Champion.